python/cpython/Lib/idlelib/idle_test/README.txt

 1. Test Files

 The idle directory, idlelib, has over 60 xyz.py files.
-The idle_test subdirectory contains a test_xyz.py for each implementation file.
+The idle_test subdirectory contains test_xyz.py for each implementation file xyz.
 To add a test for abc.py, open idle_test/template.py and immediately Save As test_abc.py.
-Iinsert 'abc' on the first line, and replace 'zzdummy' with 'abc.
+Insert 'abc' on the first line, and replace 'zzdummy' with 'abc.

 Remove the imports of requires and tkinter if not needed.
 Otherwise,